umigv/documentation/docs/env/docker-env.md

    - Run the command `docker images` to list all available Docker images.
    - Ensure that the **'maverick'** image is listed.

+4. **Deleting a Docker Image**
+   - If you'd like to restart you can delete a docker image by running the command `docker rmi [image_name]`.
+In this case our image_name is *maverick*.

 ## Running Maverick Code
 1. **Run the Docker Container:**
-   - Run the command `docker run -it maverick` to start a new container from the pre-built image.
+   - Run the command `docker run -it --name [container_name] maverick` to start a new container from the pre-built image.
+You can choose container_name to be whatever you like, we recommend: *maverick_container*.
 A new root should open in terminal.
    - If you open Docker Desktop, you should see this container running.
 2. **Enter the Workspace Directory:**
    - Once inside the Docker container, navigate to the `workspace` directory by running the command: